pibelanzallamas/carbon-copy/README.md

 _**Español**_

-Entrar al sitio web, y utilizar el menú.
-Para ver el modo admin, mirar la demo.
+Entrar al sitio web, y registrarse con mail y contraseña.
+Insertar el código en el editor, elegir estilos y descargar con flacha hacia abajo.

-Usar mail verdadero para enviar consulta y obtener una respuesta.
+Usar mail verdadero para recibir código de recuperación.

 Muchas gracias.

 _**English**_

-Enter the website and use the menu.
-To see the admin mode, watch the demo.
+Enter the website and register with email and password.
+Insert the code in the editor, choose styles, and download by clicking the downward arrow.

-Use a real email to send question and receive an answer.
+Use a valid email to receive a recovery code.

 Thank you.